SunitRaut/WSN-for-RFM69-LowPowerLab/README.md

 The library can be run in two modes: simple and networkMode By default simple mode is enabled.

-In simple mode, you can use this library exactly like LowPowerLab's RFM69 plus 200-byte packet buffer minus networking ability.
+- In simple mode, you can use this library exactly like LowPowerLab's RFM69 plus 200-byte packet buffer minus networking ability.

-In simple mode, you can send max.
+- In simple mode, you can send max.
 61 byte message. (exactly like in LowPowerLab RFM library).

-In networkMode, you can form a wireless network of nodes automatically and send messages towards sink node (nearest sink node, in case of multiple sinks).
+- In networkMode, you can form a wireless network of nodes automatically and send messages towards sink node (nearest sink node, in case of multiple sinks).

-In networkMode, you can send max.
+- In networkMode, you can send max.
 60 byte message. (due to 1-byte network header).

+To enable networkMode: node.setNetworkMode(true);
+To enable simple mode: node.setNetworkMode(false);

+# networkMode
+To enable networkMode: node.setNetworkMode(true);

+In Setup():
+node.setNetworkMode(true);
+Sink Node: node.setSink(true) | Node: node.setSink(false)

+Anywhere in your code:
+First assign to message
+node.message = "Hello World!";
+Then send towards the nearest sink node.sendToSink();

-Other Features Coming Soon:
+## Other Features Coming Soon:
 - Broadcast a message to all neighbouring nodes (in networkMode)
 - Broadcast a message to all nodes in network (in networkMode)
 - Send packet to a particular neighbouring node (in networkMode)